mohammadRezahalo9/mohammadRezahalo9/README.md

 - 👋 Hi, mohammadRezahalo9
 - 👀 I’m interested in programing💻
 - 🌱 I’m currently learning cpp and python

--🤖I design pcb with altium  designer
+- 🤖I design pcb with altium  designer

--🐧sudo apt install happy life for you
+- 🐧sudo apt install happy life for you

 <!---
 mohammadRezahalo9/mohammadRezahalo9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.